- Status: Critically endangered

 When breeding is occurring, male ploughshare tortoise “joust” with their ploughshare scales, attempting to hook the ploughshare under the other tortoise’s shell to flip him over.
 The males also ram each other with the enlarged scales and can be quite aggressive when vying for females.

 The female buries up to seven clutches of eggs per breeding season, leaving the young to hatch at the start of the rainy season and fend for themselves.
 Sexual maturity is not achieved for two decades, an unfortunate trait for a highly endangered animal.

-Location: The ploughshare tortoise is found only in a sixty square kilometre area in north-western Madagascar, around Baly Bay.
-The terrain and flora here is mixed, including mangrove swamp, savannah, bamboo scrub, and deciduous forest.
+The ploughshare tortoise is found only in a sixty square kilometer area in north-western Madagascar, around Bally Bay.
+The terrain and flora here are mixed, including mangrove swamp, savannah, bamboo scrub, and deciduous forest.
 Most of the region is within 50 meters of sea level.
 The tortoises prefer dense bamboo thickets.

-Conservation efforts: Firebreaks created along the fringes of the tortoises’ home range are one of the more successful conservation measures that have been undertaken, greatly reducing the impact of runaway agricultural fires.
-There is also a captive breeding program that has successfully produced hundreds of tortoises, despite dozens being stolen during a major break-in by robbers who then sold the animals for pets.
-A park is also planned in the Baly Bay area, but the prospects for the ploughshare tortoise remain bleak and it may be too late to salvage the species.
+A captive breeding program has successfully produced hundreds of tortoises, despite dozens being stolen during a major break-in by robbers who then sold the animals for pets.
+A park is also planned in the Baly Bay area, but the prospects for the ploughshare tortoise remain bleak, and it may be too late to salvage the species.